JLSteenwyk/ClipKIT/README.md

 * col4: reports the gappyness of the position (number of gaps / entries in alignment) *Default: off*<br />
 ```
-clipkit -i $input -o $output -l
+clipkit <input> -l
 ```
-This will result in an additional output file named $output.log
+Output file with the suffix ".clipkit.log"

 <br />

 ### Complementary
 Having an alignment of the sequences that were trimmed can be useful for other analyses.
 To obtain an alignment of the sequences that were trimmed, use the -c/--complementary option.
-Using the -c/--complementary option will create a file with the suffix '.complement'.
 *Default: off*<br />

 ```
-clipkit -i $input -o $output -c
+clipkit <input> -c
 ```
-This will result in an additional output file named $output.complement
+Output file with the suffix ".clipkit.complementary"

 <br />